 Make your way to Downtown Cleveland on Dec 7th at 7pm for the annual Christmas parade.
 Visit and get your photo with Santa and Mrs. Claus, and shop at the Holiday Market on the Cleveland Courthouse Square.
 Make your way over to Freedom Park for a luminaria lighting, food, musical performances and activities for the kids, as well as the lighting of the community tree.

 While you’re in Cleveland, don’t miss the chance to see Santa (select dates) at Babyland General Hospital.
 The photos are very affordable, and you’ll have the chance to see the Babyland Hospital decorated with Christmas light-ed trees and festive decor!

 Helen Christmas Parade

 If you miss the Lighted Parade (or even if you don’t!) then follow up the next weekend in Downtown Helen for another Christmas celebration.
-This parade takes place Dec 14th at 2pm.
-It’s their 50th year, so expect big things…and yes, the Big Man – Santa himself – will be there.
+This parade takes place Dec 12, 2020 at 2pm.
+Expect big things…and yes, the Big Man – Santa himself – will be there.
 Rain or shine!